MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Privacy-And-Data-Access.md

 * Subject lines displayed.
 In meeting query results, you can control whether subject lines will be included for viewing or not.
 By default, subject lines are not shown in query results.

 * Minimum aggregation size.
 In Explore Metrics, you can set the minimum group size required to display data.
 By default, the minimum group size is set to five.
+You can change the minimum group size to a level that you consider more relevant for your organization, but you cannot set the group size to lower than five.